Bammer187/FriendSystem/issues.md

 16. (X) ISSUE-016: MessageUtils Class
 17. (X) ISSUE-017: Refractor code that is used by FriendListCommandExecutor and FriendListClickListener in its own Class
 18. (X) ISSUE-018: Class to separate online offline Players
+19. (X) ISSUE-019: aliases and descriptions for commands